ZenWave360/ZenWave360.github.io/pages/DDD/JHipster-As-IDL-for-AsyncAPIv2.md

   - State Transfer message contains the entire state of the aggregate so consumer does not need to make additional calls.
   - Domain Event Messages contains information about the event and interesting portions of the underlying aggregate, but not the entire state of the aggregate.

-## Summary

 By using JDL to define your domain model and ZenWave SDK to convert it into an AsyncAPI definition file, you can simplify the process of designing and documenting your APIs.
 This can improve the overall quality and consistency of your APIs, while also reducing errors and inconsistencies.

-Overall, using JDL and ZenWave SDK provides a streamlined and efficient way to implement Domain Driven Design principles in Event-Driven applications, while also improving the efficiency and quality of the development process.

-NOTE: You can also use ZenWave SDK to generate complete OpenAPI definitions from JDL models.